_Helen_Pugh_Header.jpg)

 Discovery Experience

-Dive in to Scotland’s incredible marine environment with our transformed Discovery Experience.
-The all-new exhibits, games and upgraded interactive live cameras on the world’s largest Northern gannet colony, the Bass Rock, bring the wonders of Scotland's exceptional marine habitats and wildlife to life.
+Dive in to Scotland’s incredible marine environment with our refreshed Discovery Experience.
+The exhibits, new programme of wildlife films, games and interactive live cameras on the world’s largest Northern gannet colony, the Bass Rock, bring the wonders of Scotland's exceptional marine habitats and wildlife to life.

-Our expert staff will talk you through the seasonal wildlife that you can spot using the remote cameras on the local islands and what you can expect to find along the local shoreline.
+When you visit our expert staff will talk you through the seasonal wildlife that you can spot using the remote cameras on the local islands and what you can expect to find along the local shoreline.
+We have a changing programme of events throughout the year from interactive live science shows to wildlife talks, check out what's on when you visit here.

 Discovery Experience tickets can also be purchased on arrival from our information desk.
 We will always do our best to accommodate walk-in visitors, provided we have capacity on the day of your visit.
 If you are visiting during a school holiday or weekend we recommend advance booking where possible to avoid disappointment.